“The Birth of a Nation” (2016)

 “Manchester by the Sea” (2016)

 The Big Deal: $10 million from Amazon Studios

 What’s the Big Deal?
-Kenneth Lonergan’s third feature made a splash over the first weekend of this year’s festival, earning some major premature Oscar buzz and near-unanimous critical praise.
+Kenneth Lonergan’s third feature made a splash over the first weekend of last year’s festival, earning some major premature Oscar buzz and near-unanimous critical praise.
 In what has become an increasingly common trend, Amazon Studios stepped in to acquire worldwide streaming rights to the film for a lofty $10 million, making it one of the top Sundance purchases of all time.
-A big-time awards-friendly distributor is bound to join Amazon to release the film theatrically in the fall (similar to how the company partnered with Roadside Attractions for “Chi-Raq” last December), but “Manchester” boasts slow-burn drama and weighty themes that are sure to make it a tough mainstream sell.
-Lonergan has never been the most commercial filmmaker, and even though his new film deals with a recognizable story thread — a downtrodden janitor heads back home to look after his deceased brother’s son — the emotional drama will need to put in some serious work to make its $10 million worth it.
-Moving forward, it’s all eyes on “Manchester.”
+Roadside Attractions stepped in shortly after to partner with Amazon on theatrical rights.
+The high priced deal was risky given how “Manchester” boasts slow-burn drama and weighty themes that are a tough mainstream sell, but Amazon wisely played the fall festival circuit, building word of mouth and shaping the film into a must-see awards tittle.
+Now “Manchester” is box office hit and an awards darling, with Oscar nominations for Best Picture, Best Actor and more certainly in its future.

 “Hamlet 2” (2008)